christhchild28/dvia-2019/1.mapping-time/process/README.md

 A feature of the face "fades"/ "vanishes with each hour until at 0:00:00, nothing is visible but the material objects acquired at the end of the day: the diamond, the earrings, and the tiara.
 The "drumbeat of life also remains after the "passing away of the self".

-## Second Concept: Time is Always chasing a Moving Target
+## Second Concept: Time is Always Chasing a Moving Target
 In this variant, I address time in the alleogorical form of a robot (nodding again to the subtext of dissassociation from humanity in profit-driven cultures, in which human capital is interchangeable with "machinery").
 The robot must hit a moving target (the red orb moves across the screen every minute) by the end of the day (at 0:00:00 the orb finally moves within range of the laser cannon so that it can be struck, resetting the clock and saving the robot from "termination"), recharing itself in each epoch (minute) in order to accomplish the task.
 The body of the robt has a display belt that indicates the number of hours left in the day to meet its fateful deadline.
 It's recharge indicator around the eyes track each of the 60 seconds that must pass before it can aim ita cannon at the Ominous red orb.

 Hours: utility belt counts the number of hours left in the day